German Americans: Language

-After two or three generations, most German Americans adopted mainstream American customs — some of which they heavily influenced — and switched their language to English.
+After two or three generations, most German Americans adopted mainstream American customs – some of which they heavily influenced – and switched their language to English.
 As one scholar concludes, "The overwhelming evidence ... indicates that the German-American school was a bilingual one much (perhaps a whole generation or more) earlier than 1917, and that the majority of the pupils may have been English-dominant bilinguals from the early 1880s on."
 By 1914, the older members attended German-language church services, while younger ones attended English services (in Lutheran, Evangelical and Catholic churches).
 In German parochial schools, the children spoke English among themselves, though some of their classes were in German.
 In 1917–18, after the American entry into World War I on the side of the Allies, nearly all German language instruction ended, as did most German-language church services.

 About 1.5 million Americans speak German at home, according to the 2000 census.
 From 1860 to 1917, German was widely spoken in German neighborhoods; see German in the United States.
 There is a false claim, called the Muhlenberg legend, that German was almost the official language of the U.S. There was never any such proposal.
 The U.S. has no official language, but use of German was strongly discouraged during World War I and fell out of daily use in many places.

 There were fierce battles in Wisconsin and Illinois around 1890 regarding proposals to stop the use of German as the primary language in public and parochial schools.
 The Bennett Law was a highly controversial state law passed in Wisconsin in 1889 that required the use of English to teach major subjects in all public and private elementary and high schools.
 It affected the state's many German-language private schools (and some Norwegian schools), and was bitterly resented by German American communities.
 The German Catholics and Lutherans each operated large networks of parochial schools in the state.
 Because the language used in the classroom was German, the law meant the teachers would have to be replaced with bilingual teachers, and in most cases shut down.
 The Germans formed a coalition between Catholics and Lutherans, under the leadership of the Democratic Party, and the language issue produced a landslide for the Democrats, as Republicans dropped the issue until World War I. By 1917, almost all schools taught in English, but courses in German were common in areas with large German populations.
 These courses were permanently dropped.

+Cuisine

+Germans have influenced American food culture.
+Spätzle and sauerkraut are popular among German Americans.
+Beer is also popular among the German American community.
+German immigrants introduced hamburgers and hot dogs to the United States.